 As the founder of Easy Imex – one of the largest China-based, Western-run sourcing companies – I’ve experienced almost every problem imaginable when dealing with Chinese suppliers.
 So that you can avoid some of the same mistakes that I’ve made along the way, here’s my top 10 list of things I wish I’d known before coming to China.

-- Assumption is the mother of all stuff-ups!
+3. Assumptions are the mother of all stuff-ups!
 One thing I’ve learnt during my time living in China is to NEVER ASSUME ANYTHING.
 This applies to even the most basic of things.
 Whatever your factory tells you, never assume it’s true.
 Seeing is believing.
 Don’t assume your factory will do what they say they will do, assume the opposite!
-(Hence why quality control is so important, more on that later!)
+(Hence why quality control is so important, more on that later!).

-- Time frames.
+5. Timeframes.
 When you’re importing, assuming you’re selling product to make money, staying in stock is important.
 As simple as this sounds, I’ve seen many importers screw up year after year due to poor management of their supply chains.
-Consequently, businesses are out of stock during peak season and are overburdened with unsaleable stock during the off season.
+Consequently, businesses are out of stock during peak season and are overburdened with unsaleable stock during the offseason.
 There are various holidays in China that will cause delays, the Chinese New Year and May, October holidays being the main ones!
 You need to plan in advance to get around this!

 6 Crucial Steps for Sourcing a Good Factory in China